Sitka Community Boatyard

 3/19/24:

-The City is still short funding for the necessary electrical upgrade at the boatyard site, but intends to apply for a Denali Commission grant to support that part of the project.
-The City will also be opening a request for proposals to operate the yard in the next month, and intends to include clear criteria and expectation for yard operation in that request.
+The City is still short funding for the necessary electrical upgrade at the boatyard site but intends to apply for a Denali Commission grant to support that part of the project.
+The City will also be opening a request for proposals to operate the yard in the next month and intends to include clear criteria and expectations for yard operation in that request.

 Stay tuned for updates on this critical working waterfront infrastructure!